Mimi Mondal

 Monidipa "Mimi" Mondal is an Indian speculative fiction writer based in New York.
 She writes in many genres, including science fiction.
-Mondal is the co-editor of Luminescent Threads: Connections to Octavia E. Butler, an anthology of letters and essays, which received a Locus Award in 2018.
-It has been nominated for a 2018 Hugo Award, and the William Atheling Jr. Award.
+Mondal is the co-editor of Luminescent Threads: Connections to Octavia E. Butler, an anthology of letters and essays, which received a Locus Award in 2018 and was a finalist for the Hugo Award and the William Atheling Jr. Award.
 Mondal is the first writer from India to have been nominated for the Hugo Award.

 Early life

 Mondal was born and raised in Kolkata, where her father worked as a West Bengal Civil Services (WBCS) officer and her mother worked at the State Bank of India.
 Mondal was given the nickname "Mimi" at birth, "like Bengali children usually are," she says in a roundtable interview.
 From 2015 onwards she has primarily published as "Mimi Mondal" rather than "Monidipa Mondal".

 Mondal states in an online essay that her two first languages were Bengali and English.
 She later learned Hindi, Old English, and small amounts of several other languages.